versavel/openai-api-getting-started/README.md

 # OpenAI API Notebook

-Here are instructions to start a conversation with ChatGPT in a Jupyter notebook using the OpenAI API.
+Here are instructions to start a conversation with GPT in a Jupyter notebook using the OpenAI API.
+It's only the bare basic of what the OpenAI platform API has to offer.
+There are links to more information about the OpenAI platform at the bottom of this document.

 ### Install Docker
 [on MacOS](install_docker_macos.md)